-We support small grassroots activist organizations with provocative direct-action agendas, working on multipronged campaigns to preserve and protect our environment.
+We support small grassroots activist organisations with provocative direct-action agendas, working on multipronged campaigns to preserve and protect our environment.
 We think the individual battles to protect a specific stand of forest, stretch of river or indigenous wild species are the most effective in raising more complicated issues—particularly those of biodiversity and ecosystem protection—in the public mind.
 We help local groups working to protect local habitats and frontline communities through bold, original actions.
 We look for innovative groups that produce measurable results, and we like to support efforts that force the government to abide by its own—our own—laws.

 Because we're a privately held company, we have the freedom to fund groups off the beaten track, and that's where we believe our small grants are most effective.

 - is action-oriented

 - is quantifiable

 - builds public involvement and support

 - is strategic in its targeting and goals